-The Showmen's Guild of Australasia is not reliant on the agreed financial support of another entity or organisation to continue on a going concern basis.
+The Showmen's Guild of Australasia is not reliant on the agreed financial support of another reporting unit to continue on a going concern basis.

-The Showmen's Guild of Australasia has not agreed to provide financial support to another entity or organisation to ensure they can continue on a going concern basis.
+The Showmen's Guild of Australasia has not agreed to provide financial support to another reporting unit to ensure they can continue on a going concern basis.